Black Vultures in Arkansas

 Regardless, the presence of black vultures on farms is an issue for livestock producers.
 Black vultures are known to take livestock when given the opportunity.
 The USDA Animal and Plant Health Inspection Service - Wildlife Services is charged with responding to conflicts with migratory species including black vultures.

-From start to finish, this process can take up to a month, so USDA Wildlife Services should be contacted without delay.
+From start to finish, this process can take 2 to 3 weeks, so USDA Wildlife Services should be contacted without delay.
 The $100 permit is issued for a calendar year from January - December.
 If lethal removal is deemed necessary, the number of birds permitted for removal depends on several factors including the estimated local population of black vultures.

 Frightening black vultures using various devices may work in some situations.
 Protecting larger livestock operations is more difficult where cattle range over large expanses.
 Around smaller livestock operations, problems with black vultures may be alleviated with constant vigilance and persistent harassment.
 Loud noises are often used for disturbing and moving black vultures from roosts.
 Such tactics should be employed before black vultures become established at their roosting site.